oceord/1brc-python/README.md

 - Python version: 3.12.3
 - CPU: 12th Gen Intel® Core™ i7-1255U × 12
 - RAM: 16.0 GiB
-- All benchmarks are executed inside a docker container
+- All benchmarks are executed inside docker containers
-  - To avoid any performance penalty due to docker security features, the `--privileged` flag is used when running the container
+  - To avoid any performance penalty due to docker security features, the `--privileged` flag is used when running the container (suggested by Python⇒Speed [here](https://pythonspeed.com/articles/docker-performance-overhead/))
-  - This is suggested by [this](https://pythonspeed.com/articles/docker-performance-overhead/) Python⇒Speed article
   - Please refer to the `./scripts/docker_run_*.sh` scripts to see exactly how tests are executed under docker containers

 ## Approaches Description